 Web Real-Time Communications (WebRTC) is an open source solution that was built by Google in 2011.
 It allows peer-to-peer communication in web browsers and mobile applications through the use of application programming interfaces (APIs).
 This includes audio, video, and data transfers.

-To define broadly, WebRTC reduces barriers in communication.
+Want to know WebRTC definition broadly?
+WebRTC reduces barriers to communication.
 This disruptive technology leverages plugin-free APIs and can be used in both desktop and mobile browsers.
 Today, WebRTC is supported by almost all major browser vendors.
 Before the birth of WebRTC, external plugins were needed to achieve the same functions.

 In the last decade, WebRTC has seen steady growth in popularity and adoption.
 By 2016 there were an estimated 2 billion browsers enabled to work with WebRTC.
 It has also logged over a billion minutes and 500 terabytes of data transmission per week from browser communications.